Industry Diversification Project Reports

 Researchers and academics are encouraged to contact the RERI to request access to the data for use in academic studies and modeling.
 The IDI begins in 1990 and is computed for each Florida metropolitan statistical area, each Florida workforce region, and each U.S. state.
 Upon request, the RERI will compute it for any MSA in the United States.

-• The seasonally-adjusted IDI in Southwest Florida increased to 5.228 in the fourth quarter of 2023, ranking 7th out of all 24 workforce regions.
+• The seasonally-adjusted IDI in Southwest Florida increased to 5.213 in the first quarter of 2024, ranking 8th out of all 24 workforce regions.

-• The Naples-Immokalee-Marco Island MSA was the third most diversified MSA in the state (out of 22 total MSAs).
+• The Naples-Immokalee-Marco Island MSA was the second most industrially diversified MSA in the state (out of 22 total MSAs).
 Moreover, the Cape Coral-Fort Myers MSA and Punta Gorda MSA ranked 11th and 19th in the state, respectively.

-• Industry diversification for the state of Florida improved to 5.238 for the fourth quarter of 2023, ranking it 22nd out of 50 states.
+• Industry diversification for the state of Florida improved to 5.229 for the first quarter of 2024, ranking it 22nd out of 50 states.

-The seasonally adjusted Cape Coral-Fort Myers FGCU Industry Diversification Index (IDI) increased in the fourth quarter of 2023, registering at 5.121.
-This was an increase in both the third quarter of 2023 (revised at 5.107) and the same quarter in the previous year (5.060).
-The MSA rose in the rankings, rising from the 12th to the 11th most diversified MSA in the state, out of 22 total MSAs in Florida.
+The seasonally adjusted Cape Coral-Fort Myers FGCU Industry Diversification Index (IDI) slipped in the first quarter of 2024, registering at 5.094.
+This was down from the fourth quarter of 2023 (revised at 5.104) but slightly above the same quarter in the previous year (5.089).
+The MSA remained the 11th most diversified MSA in the state, out of 22 total MSAs in Florida.
 The index registers between 0 and 10, with 0 being the least diversified, and 10 being the most diversified.

-The Punta Gorda seasonally adjusted IDI in the fourth quarter of 2023 was 4.787, a decrease from the last quarter (revised at 4.802) but up from the same quarter last year (4.771).
+The Punta Gorda seasonally adjusted IDI in the first quarter of 2024 was 4.788, an improvement from the last quarter (revised at 4.775) and up from the same quarter last year (4.760).
 The Punta Gorda MSA had the 19th highest IDI in the state of Florida, consistent with the ranking from the previous quarter and from the same quarter the previous year.

 Historically, the Punta Gorda MSA’s unseasoned IDI has exhibited less seasonal fluctuation than the other two coastal Southwest Florida MSA’s.
-Because the population in Punta Gorda has one of the highest median ages in the country (second highest median age out of 392 MSAs in the United States1), the region remains highly concentrated in industries catered towards the elderly, with the Trade, Transportation, and Utilities, Education and Health Services, and Leisure and Hospitality industries accounting for 62.3 percent of total employment in the fourth quarter of 2023.
+Because the population in Punta Gorda has one of the highest median ages in the country (second highest median age out of 392 MSAs in the United States[1]), the region remains highly concentrated in industries catered towards the elderly, with the Trade, Transportation, and Utilities, Education and Health Services, and Leisure and Hospitality industries accounting for 62.8 percent of total employment in the first quarter of 2024.
 These permanent residents help support these industries in the Punta Gorda MSA throughout the year.

 1 Source: U.S. Census Bureau, 2022 American Community Survey 5-year estimates, Table B01002: Median Age by Sex

-The seasonally-adjusted IDI for the Southwest Florida workforce region—comprising Charlotte, Collier, Glades, Hendry, and Lee counties— fell from the third quarter of 2023.
-The workforce region’s seasonal IDI measured 5.228 in the fourth quarter of 2023, a decrease from the previous quarter (revised at 5.239) but still above the fourth quarter of 2022 (5.211).
-The region remained the seventh most diversified workforce region in the state (out of 24 total regions).
+The seasonally-adjusted IDI for the Southwest Florida workforce region—comprising Charlotte, Collier, Glades, Hendry, and Lee counties— slipped marginally from the fourth quarter of 2023.
+The workforce region’s seasonal IDI measured 5.213 in the first quarter of 2024, a slight downtick from the previous quarter (revised at 5.215) but narrowly above the first quarter of 2023 (5.212).
+The region remained the eighth most diversified workforce region in the state (out of 24 total regions).

-The year-to-year improvement in IDI can partially be attributed to growth in the Leisure and Hospitality, Construction and Other Services industries, each of which outpaced growth in the Education and Health Services and Trade, Transportation and Utilities industries, the two largest industries in the region.
-The largest annual increase was seen in the Unclassified industry (up 174.6 percent), while the largest annual decrease was seen in the Natural Resources and Mining industry (7.3 percent decrease).
+The region saw moderate year-to-year growth in Leisure and Hospitality (up 7.8 percent), Natural Resources (up 5.5 percent), and Construction (up 4.9 percent), each of which outpaced growth in the Education and Health Services and Trade, Transportation and Utilities industries, the two largest industries in the region.
+The rest of the industries saw marginal improvements, ranging between 0 and 3 percent.

 Historically, the region typically experiences higher unseasoned index measures during the quarters spanning January through June, and lower index measures during the quarters spanning July through December.
 The higher index measures during the winter period can be attributed to an influx of tourism and seasonal residents, which leads to an increase in demand for both the Retail Trade and Accommodation and Food Service industries to meet the seasonal demand.
 In return, the increased seasonal demand in these industries create spillover effects for all of the other super sector industries in the region.
 In addition, the first two quarters of the year are associated with crop harvesting in the region, creating demand in all other sectors of the economy as well.
 During the second half of the year, there is a higher concentration in fewer industries driven by Construction, Professional and Business Services, Trade, Transportation and Utilities, and Education and Health Services.

-Florida’s workforce experienced a small increase in the seasonally adjusted IDI during the fourth quarter of 2023.
-Florida’s seasonal IDI measured at 5.238, up from both the previous quarter (revised at 5.233) and the fourth quarter of 2022 (measured at 5.224).
-Florida was the 22nd most industrially diversified state in the fourth quarter, behind Wisconsin (5.245) and ahead of Nevada (5.201).
-The highest seasonal IDI for the fourth quarter of 2023 was Washington (5.733) while the lowest IDI in the nation belonged to Mississippi (4.882).
+The seasonally adjusted IDI for Florida remained steady during the first quarter of 2024.
+Florida’s seasonal IDI measured at 5.229, virtually unchanged from both the previous quarter (revised at 5.230) and the first quarter of 2023 (measured at 5.228).
+Florida was the 22nd most industrially diversified state in the first quarter, behind South Carolina (5.247) and ahead of Nevada (5.210).
+The highest seasonal IDI for the first quarter of 2024 was Washington (5.735) while the lowest IDI in the nation belonged to Mississippi (4.870).

-Over the past year, the state has seen an increase in employment in some of its larger industries – Education and Health services industry (increased 4.5 percent) and Leisure and Hospitality industry (increased 3.4 percent).
-Most other industries experienced increases in employment over the past year, with the exception of the Information industry (down 1.3 percent) and the Natural Resources and Mining industry (down 4.6 percent).
+Over the past year, the state has seen moderate improvements in employment for some of its larger industries – Education and Health Services industry (increased 3.9 percent) and Leisure and Hospitality industry (increased 3.0 percent).
+Most other industries experienced increases in employment over the past year, with the exception of Professional and Business Services (down 0.6 percent), Information (down 1.6 percent) and the Natural Resources and Mining (down 2.7 percent).